vercel/ai/packages/core/README.md

 }
 ```

-You can learn more about AI SDK RSC [here](https://sdk.vercel.ai/docs/ai-sdk-rsc/overview).

 ## Templates

 We've built [templates](https://vercel.com/templates?type=ai) that include AI SDK integrations for different use cases, providers, and frameworks.
 You can use these templates to get started with your AI-powered application.